cleverly-ai/multilingual-email-zoning/README.md

          ["quotation_marker", 759, 829],
          ["quotation", 829, 1150]]}
 ```
-The first key value pair "_id" is the email id from the original [Gmane corpus].
+The first key ("_id") has the value the email id from the original [Gmane corpus].
-The second key value pair "zones" contains the annotated zone spans as a list of lists.
-Each sublist containing the name of the zone, starting character and ending character.
+The second key ("zones") contains the annotated zone spans of that email as a list of lists, where each sublist contais the name of the zone ("greading", "body", "signature", etc), followed by the starting character and ending character of that zone in the email.

 ## How to use Cleverly Zoning Corpus <a id="howto"></a>